HTTP-RPC/Kilo/README.md

 Note that, while requests are typically processed on a background thread, result handlers are executed on the queue that initially invoked the service method (usually the application's main queue).
 This allows result handlers to update the user interface directly, rather than posting a separate update operation to the main queue.
 Custom response handlers are executed on the request handler queue, before the result handler is invoked.

 If the server returns an error response with a content type of "text/plain", the response body will be returned in the localized description of the error parameter.
+If the response type is "application/json", the response body will be returned as the `userInfo` property of the error object.
 Otherwise, a default error message will be returned.

 ### Authentication
 Although it is possible to use the `URLSession:didReceiveChallenge:completionHandler:` method of the `NSURLSessionDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.